amberz/Azure-Data-Services-Practices/MySQL migrate to Azure/README.md

 ## Discovery existing MySQL environment

-MySQL_PreDiscovery Script can run on Oracle Database to evaluate how many tables, stored procedures, views etc. in existing MySQL environment, it will give a assessment if the existing Oracle Database is very complex.
+MySQL_PreDiscovery Script can run on Oracle Database to evaluate how many tables, stored procedures, views etc. in existing MySQL environment, it will give a assessment if the existing Database is very complex.

 ## Objects conversion and Data migration